CartoDB/documentation/app/content/carto-user-manual/tutorials/identify_panels_using_coverage_feedback.md

     ![Map import pedestrian visitor data](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_pedestrian_visitors.png)

-6. Next, let´s combine the two sources to create an quadbin layer with all the information of interest.
+6. Next, let´s combine the two sources to create an quadint layer with all the information of interest.
 Click on the 3 dots on the right of the first source we have created (the Area of Study source), selecting "Add SQL analysis".
 Select "Add columns from second source" and click on Continue.

    ![Map select UI analysis to merge two sources](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_merge_tables.png)